apocalyptech/bl3mayhem/README.md

 The app uses some data provided by my [`gen_mayhem_php.py`](https://github.com/BLCM/bl3mods/blob/master/Apocalyptech/dataprocessing/gen_mayhem_php.py) script, though you wouldn't have to worry about regenerating that.

+Oh, and also: the code's pretty awful all around.
+Sorry about that!

 Licenses
 --------